ccmagithub/goc_release_info/README.md

 5. 成大環境 Pending Job 的 Pod 沒有資料 (GOC-472)
 ### Service Portal
 1. Fixed the Register Request page in User Management that admin can able to see the request and Approve/Reject users.
+2. Fixed User can able to selector flavor and gpu count by Job container type.
+3. Admin should be able to see Job Template list, and Runner list.
+4. User should be able to see Runner list , Job list and Job history list.
+5. Fixed all the created time in correct UTC time.
+6. In order to have 3 layers of Job Template, Runner, and Jobs.
+7. Fixed runner action that when status is Inactive can only submit, and delete, active can only stop, delete.

 [回到目錄 :arrow_heading_up:](#目錄)